gaehlerm/SoftwareEngineering/README.md

         print("a derived")
 ```

 There is not much more to say about interface inheritance.
-It is a good thing and you should use it.
-It is a way to define interfaces and to implement them.
-In C++ there is no way around it, in Python you can omit it if you want.
+It is a good thing, and you should use it.
+It is a method to define interfaces and implement them.
+In C++, there is no way around it; in Python, you can omit it if you want.

 Implementation inheritance inherits the implementation of the base class.
-Here all kind of different problems may occure that we'll look at in this section.
-Thus, if I write about inheritance in this section, I always mean implementation inheritance.
+Here, all kinds of different problems may occur that we'll look at in this section.
+Thus, when I write about inheritance in this section, I always mean implementation inheritance.

 ```py
 class Base: